 Price: Includes free and paid admission

-When: 23 April to 8 June 2025
+When: Until 8 June 2025

 Step into ArtScience Laboratory, where art, science, and technology come together in the most inspiring ways!
 This dynamic learning space invites visitors to explore creativity through hands-on activities and emerging technology.
 With programmes designed to encourage interdisciplinary collaboration, problem-solving, and environmental awareness, there’s always something new to discover.
 From interactive workshops to sustainability initiatives, every session sparks curiosity and innovation.
 Whether you’re a student, a family, or just someone eager to learn, there’s a place for you here.
 Explore *five key themes*—from creative expression to engineering and wellness.
 Ready to dive in?
 Visit their page to discover the latest workshops and start exploring!